 Currently Arizona’s largest gallery, Exposures International’s journey from a tiny business to the city’s artistic center is incredible.
 Marty Herman was named a Top 100 Executive by the Los Angeles Times, and Diane Herman had already accumulated years of experience in performing and visual arts.
 Together, their efforts combined with positive energy and enthusiasm for life led to Exposures International’s explosion onto the Southwest art scene.
-The dynamic owners are quick to point out that their gallery began as a labor of love for the arts, a “mom and pop” business whose success has been 19 years in the making.
+The dynamic owners are quick to point out that their gallery began as a labor of love for the arts, a

 “We built the gallery on a foundation of honesty, integrity, hard work and love,” said the Hermans.